If you want to change solicitor, you have come to the right place. This post explores the process of changing from one solicitor to another.

 So what can you do if you are the client in this situation?
 Or if your solicitors are not living up to your expectations?

-Can you change your solicitors?
+Can you change your solicitor?

 You are entitled to switch your solicitors for whatever reason you wish.
 Common reasons we have encountered include: